U.S. Senate approves major tax cuts in victory for Trump

 Another change would put a five-year limit on letting businesses immediately write off the full value of new capital investments.
 That would phase out over four years starting in year six, rather than be permanent as initially proposed.

-Under the bill, the corporate tax rate would be permanently slashed to 20 percent from 35 percent, while future foreign profits of U.S.-based firms would be largely exempted from tax -- both changes pursued by corporate lobbyists for years.
+Under the bill, the corporate tax rate would be permanently slashed to 20 percent from 35 percent, while future foreign profits of U.S.-based firms would be largely exempt, both changes pursued by corporate lobbyists for years.

-On the individual side of the tax code, the top tax rate paid by the highest-income earners would be cut slightly.
+On the individual side, the top tax rate paid by the highest-income earners would be cut slightly.

 The Tax Policy Center, a nonpartisan think tank, analyzed an earlier but broadly similar version of the bill passed by the Senate tax committee on Nov.
 16 and found it would reduce taxes for all income groups in 2019 and 2025, with the largest average tax cuts going to the highest-income Americans.